tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  Transport Layer Mapping

-DTLS messages MAY be fragmentmented into multiple DTLS records.
+DTLS messages MAY be fragmented into multiple DTLS records.
 Each DTLS record MUST fit within a single datagram.
 In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD attempt to size records so that they fit within any PMTU estimates